By Mel Lawrenz

 Forgiveness is not a violation of justice.
 God never will compromise His justice.

 Forgiveness is not merely the avoidance of conflict.
 There are a lot of us who do not like conflict.
 We don't want to share hard feelings or harsh words with someone else, so we skirt around issues of conflict.
 Sometimes forbearance is the right thing to do, but simple avoidance of conflict is not the same as forgiveness.

 So, what really is the meaning of forgiveness?
 For a moment, try to forget everything you have heard or assumed about forgiveness.
-Let a single word impress itself on your mind: the biblical word, the new covenant word, in Greek it is aphesis
+Let a single word impress itself on your mind: the biblical word, the new covenant word, in Greek it is aphesis, in English, release.

 Now for a moment, don't make it any more complicated than that—release.
 Forgive means to choose to take someone whom you have been holding in your debt, holding in resentment and bitterness, and release him or her.